 Minimum Requirement to Form a Private Company

 As has been stated already, you need at least two shareholders of the company as well as two Directors.
 The directors have to be natural people while both human beings and companies can act as shareholders of such a company.
-Apart from that you also need to have a registered your office in India.
+Apart from that you also need to have a registered office in India.
 This comes in handy at the time of registering the company.
 You also need a paid up capital of INR 1 lakh.